rikotacards/storymode/README.md

 # Key features
 * React with multiple emojis
 * Swipe photo and caption
-* Link in bio
+* Native Link in bio
-* Clickable link in caption
+* Clickable links in caption
 * Text only post
+* Photo groups

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).